ndenic/ndenic/README.md

 <h1 align="center">Hi 👋, I'm Nikola</h1>
 <h3 align="center">Passionate QA engineer who loves to automate things.
 I entered the world of IT through the Java programming language and continued to improve my skills in software testing.
-The topic of software testing is not just clicking until you're unconscious, but thoughtful steps and finding (small or large) flaws in the early stages of software development.
+The topic of software testing is not just clicking until you're unconscious, but thoughtful steps and finding (small or large) issues/flaws in the early stages of software development.
 No, I'm not a Tester, I'm not an Alpha or Beta user, but sometimes I play it in my team in order to best see how the application is used, I work on improving the quality in all directions.</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">